What are the different types of lung cancer? How is lung cancer classified?

 Lung cancer can be classified in two ways, either by its histology (what the cells look like under a microscope) or by its biomarkers (genes or proteins whose activity becomes altered in cancer).

 Because each type of lung cancer behaves and is treated differently, it helps to have as much information as possible about a person’s individual lung cancer.
-To get that information, a surgeon should provide samples of the tumor from ato a .
+To get that information, a pulmonologist or surgeon should provide samples of the tumor from a biopsy to a pathologist.
 Having a pathologist who is experienced in looking at lung cancer will provide the most accurate information.

 The different types of lung cancer are described histologically by the types of cells the pathologist sees under the microscope.
-About 15% of lung cancers are small cell lung cancer (SCLC), while about 85% are non-small cell lung cancer (NSCLC).
+About 85% of lung cancers are non-small cell lung cancer (NSCLC) and about 15% are small cell lung cancer (SCLC).1,2

 More information on each of these types is available on separate pages on this website.